Turning Arguments Into Opportunities: Tips for Navigating Disagreements in Your Relationship

 7. Seek Solutions, Not Victories

-• “What can we do to resolve this?”
+• “What can we do differently next time?”

-• “How can we make sure this doesn’t happen again?”
+• “How can we prevent this from repeating?”

 8. Apologize and Forgive